 - Non-indexed partitions

-If you create a non-indexed partition, you are billed for the volume of logs ingested into the partition, the storage duration, and also for searching the logs.
-Querying logs from these partitions renders slower results than indexed partitions.
-Use non-indexed partitions to ingest logs that you do not plan to query regularly.
+In a non-indexed partition, you are billed for the volume of logs and also for searching the logs.
+Querying logs renders slower results than indexed partitions.
+Use non-indexed partitions to store logs that you do not plan to query regularly.

 Non-indexed partitions retain logs for up to seven years.
 If you intend to query the logs frequently, you can move all or specific logs to a common recall partition for 30 days.
 In this partition, you can search and analyze the logs with quicker results and at no extra cost.Note: Alerts and dashboard widgets are not operational in non-indexed partitions.